dishanwickrema/Data_Engineering_Sqlalchemy_PostgreSQL/README.md

 Few queries run against the database are shown below.

-	1. Pre-school events happening in &quot;Etobicoke Region&quot; in next week (Aug-24 to Aug-31)
+	1. Pre-school events happening in Etobicoke Region in next week (Aug-24 to Aug-31)

 ![Query 1](query1.png)